V2

-Commercial systems are a priority because the power dynamics they facilitate fundamentally effect the way that society functions.
-For example, today's dominant centralised systems concentrate power into the hands of a few elite corporations, whereas decentralised systems distribute power across communities.
+Commercial systems are a priority because the power dynamics they facilitate fundamentally affect the way that society functions.
+For example, today's dominant centralised systems concentrate power and control into the hands of a few elite corporations, whereas decentralised systems distribute power across communities.

-Food commerce is the most fundamental commercial system, so the way that it is organised will have the most profound effect for future generations.
+Food commerce is the most fundamental commercial system, so the way that it is organised in the AI age will have the most profound effect for future generations.

 Food commerce offers the most leveraged decentralisation opportunity.
-Global food systems represent around $30 trillion in total supply chain economic activity, employs one in four people globally, and shapes much of the landscape on Earth.
+Global food systems represent around $30 trillion in total supply chain economic activity, employ roughly one in four working people globally, and shape much of the landscape on Earth.
 Yet only a small fraction of that value reaches the people who actually produce food.

-Rewiring this economy through an AI-first decentralised commerce infrastructure has the potential to become one of the largest peaceful wealth redistributions in history.
+Rewiring this economy through decentralised commerce infrastructure is a generational project.
+Done well, over decades, it has the potential to become one of the most significant peaceful redistributions of economic power in history by removing the intermediation that currently siphons value away from producers and communities.

 For more than ten thousand years, since the dawn of the agricultural era, humanity has fed itself through networks of independent small-scale producers.